 Waistcoats & Weaponry ~ The Finishing School Book the Third.
 I honestly do not yet know the exact release date.
 Probably early November 2014.

 Manners & Mutiny ~ The Finishing School Book the Last.
 Still working rough draft!
 Argh, why so long?

 Prudence ~ Custard Protocol Book the First: Delayed.
 Why?
 Rewrite begins soon.

 Clarissa’s Bookshelf says of Etiquette & Espionage, “Carriger strikes a deft balance between arch humor and strong storytelling.
 Like Wodehouse and Wilde, she engages us in her characters’ lives while seeming to mock them, and even draws out unexpected moments of pathos.”

 Quote of the Day:

-~ Oscar WildeTags: behind the magic, behind the scenes, gail carriger, parasol protectorate, parasolverse, research, steampunk, victorian
+~ Oscar WildeTags: behind the scenes, gail carriger, parasol protectorate, parasolverse, research, special extras, steampunk, victorian